newrelic-csec/open-source-office/examples/categories/index.md

 ### Category Requirements

 All the requirements of a `Community Project` as well as
+- The empty state of the application workflow that guides users through the setup of configuration data that is stored in NerdStorage
 - Architectural review (including UX),
 - Product management review,
 - (as needed) Security review,